paquiteau/brainweb-dl/README.md

 ## Acknowledgement

  - https://github.com/casperdcl/brainweb/ for the preliminary work and the original idea.
-Check out his work for
+Check out his work if you are looking for PET imaging, and registration functionalities.

  - https://brainweb.bic.mni.mcgill.ca/ for providing the dataset to the community.